Coburg Football Club: Home ground

 From early 2020 to May 2021 the ground underwent a much needed redevelopment, with works done on the grandstand, club offices, club facilities, and ground drainage.

 Community

-Coburg is seen as a leader in the football world for its work in the local Moreland community, and The Lions are the only stand alone side in the VFL to make no income from gaming and pokies revenue.
+Coburg is seen as a leader in the football world for its work in the local Merri-bek community.

 They have close ties with indigenous community through their NAIDOC week game, and also hold the annual Vicky Cleary game, which is a domestic violence awareness raiser dedicated to the late sister of club legend Phil Cleary, who was tragically killed by an ex-partner in 1987.

+The club also competes in the Essendon District Football League's junior competition as the Coburg Junior Football Club.

 Club song

-The club song is to the tune of "California Here I Come".
+Original club song until 1999 - to the tune of "California Here I Come".